jazzband/django-dbbackup/docs/integration.rst

 .. note::

-    If you have a custom and/or interesting way of use DBBackup, do not hesitate to make us a pull request.
+    If you have a custom and/or interesting way of use DBBackup, do not hesitate to make a pull request.

 Django-cron
 -----------